-- (a) (Preferential supplier) The parties agree for AusCann to be Zelda Therapeutics' preferred supplier of cannabinoid-based medicines for Zelda's research and clinical activities. - (Regulatory standard) AusCann is to produce medicines to the reguired regulatory standards. (b) - (Global markets) Subject to formalising pricing agreements between the parties, AusCann is to be Zelda Therapeutics' preferred supplier of cannabinoid-based medicines for research and clinical activities conducted by Zelda Therapeutics in other global markets.
+- (a) (Preferential supplier) The parties agree for AusCann to be Zelda Therapeutics' preferred supplier of cannabinoid-based medicines for Zelda's research and clinical activities. - (b) (Regulatory standard) AusCann is to produce medicines to the required regulatory standards. - (c) (Global markets) Subject to formalising pricing agreements between the parties, AusCann is to be Zelda Therapeutics' preferred supplier of cannabinoid-based medicines for research and clinical activities conducted by Zelda Therapeutics in other global markets.